 Pretty crazy, huh?

 And according to Copyblogger, it’s even more than that, “On average, 8 out of 10 people will read headline copy, but only 2 out of 10 will read the rest.”
-So actually when you’ve written your headline, you have already spent 87.5 cents out of your dollar when you write your headline.
+That means you pretty much spend 87.5 cents out of your dollar when you write your headline.

-In most cases, a good start when you’re writing a big promise is to focus on your unique selling proposition (USP) – this is what sets you apart from the large pool of competitors.
+A good start when writing a big promise is to focus on your unique selling proposition (USP) – this is what sets you apart from the large pool of competitors.

 The brand Casper does a great job sharing a clear benefit-driven headline:

-For Casper, clearly the biggest selling point is the superior quality of their mattresses.
-Just look at those happy faces, who doesn’t want to feel like that?
+For Casper, the biggest selling point is the superior quality of their mattresses.
+Just look at those happy faces.
+Who doesn’t want to feel like that?

-They decided to go the other way and stress the pain points that we can avoid, namely mental health issues.
+They decided to go the other way and stress the pain points that readers can avoid— namely mental health issues.

 Another type of successful headline is one that draws the reader into the body copy.

-And the best way to create a slippery slope with your headline is to create curiosity.
-By building tension and creating a sense of anticipation we can entice people to read further.
+And the best way to create a slippery slope with your headline is to build curiosity.
+By building tension and creating a sense of anticipation, we can entice people to read further.

 There’s no point wasting your hard-earned money attracting customers with no interest in your product.
-Once we’ve invested our time and money into getting traffic to our page, it’s vital that we maximise the number of high quality leads.
+Once you’ve invested your time and money into getting traffic to your page, it’s vital that you only end up with high-quality leads.

 Here are a few ideas to get you started: